directional-star/pregnancy-log/README.md

   `% git clone https://github.com/robertBrown/pregnancy-log.git`

+2. Create local "dev" branch and switch to it.

+  '$ git checkout -b [name_of_your_new_branch]'

+3. Push the branch on github

+  '$ git push origin dev'

 ## <a name="file-structure"></a> File Structure

 We have a common file structure we use across all of our Meteor apps.
 Client-only files are stored in the `client` directory, server-only files are stored in the `server` directory, and shared files are stored in the root.
 Our structure also keeps view-dependent files together (`.html`, `.less`, `.js`).